 The next year, they launched a “Girls-Specific Week” to try and get more girls to learn Java, Web Design, and Digital Video.
 They were ahead of their time.
-Still, just a handful of girls. attended that summer.
+Still, just a handful of girls attended that summer.

 I’ve worked side-by-side with my mother, still the spiritual leader of our company, and sister (the fearless entrepreneur) to turn iD Tech into the inclusive, #1 go-to summer tech program we are today.

 This explosive growth in female campers didn’t happen on it’s own.
-We launched Alexa Cafe, a stylish all-girls brand named after our co-founder, Alexa.
+We launched Alexa Cafe, a stylish all-girls brand named after Alexa.
 The concept was mapped out in the offices of Google with Susan Wojcicki (now the CEO of YouTube).
 We also drastically altered our curriculum in our co-ed programs, ensuring girls could enroll in courses that mattered to them.

-Happy International Women’s Day!
+Happy Mother's Day!